-Partiality is showing favor to one group over another, which is a sin.
+Partiality is showing favor to one group or individual over another, which is a sin.
 Because God has created each person in His image, as Christians, we are not to show partiality or favoritism to any person or group of people.
 Racism, prejudice and partiality are all sins.
 When we become Christians, we enter into the family of God, where He is the head and we are His children, equal before Him.

 “Come, let us build ourselves a city and a tower with its top in the heavens and let us make a name for ourselves, lest we be dispersed over the face of the whole earth.” — Genesis 11:4 (ESV)

 As image-bearers, we are to represent God (who is three in one) to the world.
 The desire for one people group to make a name for themselves above all is not new.
 When any of us think of “our own kind” (race, gender, age, etc.) to be above any other, we are committing the sin of pride.